GregorVojvoda/Live-Football-World-Cup-Score-Board/README.md

 If both validations pass, a key for the game is created by combining the formatted home team name and formatted away team name, separated by a dash (-).
 A new ```FootballGame``` is then initialized and inserted into the map with the generated key.
 #### Updating a Game Score
-To update a game score, two valid team names *(home and away)* and a ```FootballGameScoreUpdateRequest``` object are required.
+To update a game score, two valid team names *(home and away)* and a ```FootballGameScore``` object are required.
 The team names are validated and formatted in the same way as before.
 Then, we construct the key in the same manner as in the initializeGame function.
 Next, we search the map using the generated key.
 If no value is found with the key, a ScoreBoardException is thrown.
-Otherwise, we attempt to update the found FootballGame with the provided ```FootballGameScoreUpdateRequest```.
+Otherwise, we attempt to update the found FootballGame with the provided ```FootballGameScore```.
 If the update fails, a ```GameException``` is thrown.
 #### End A Game
 To end a game, two valid team names *(home and away)* are required *(see FootballGame team name validation)*.
 The names are then formatted using the FootballGame formatting logic and used to construct the key as before.